 There should never be anything in the "Other Surnames",

-"Other Givennames" or "Other Towns" columns which doesn't also
+"Other GivenNames" or "Other Towns" columns which doesn't

-The "Other Surnames","Other Givennames" and "Other Towns" columns are
+The "Other Surnames", "Other GivenNames" and "Other Towns" columns

-hidden columns, which are not displayed in the search
+are hidden columns, which are not displayed in the

-results — these columns are used for only for the purpose
+search results — these columns are only used internally,

 VI.
 Other guides to data transcription: